Anmol6/nomonotes/README.md

 Run the script with the following command:
     `python transcribe.py --model medium --llm_model gpt-4o --summary_prompt meeting_prompt --notes_folder_name "NOMO Notes"`
+To end the transcription, just keyboard interrupt the process.
+The script will then start generating your summary and save it to Apple Notes.

 ### Command Line Arguments